Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/02-Diversity-tackled-with-R.md

 > ## Phyloseq objects
-> Finally, we can review our object and see that all datasets (i.e. JC1A, JP4D, and JP41) are in the object.
-> If you look at our Phyloseq object, you will see that there are more data types
-> that we can use to build our object(`?phyloseq()`), such as a phylogenetic tree and metadata
-> concerning our samples.
-These are optional, so we will use our basic
-> phyloseq object for now, composed of the abundances of specific OTUs and the
-> names of those OTUs.
+> We can look at the help documenation for the Phyloseq library with `?phyloseq()`
+> Something more here!
 {: .callout}

 ## Plot alpha diversity

-We want to know how is the bacterial diversity, so we will prune all of the non-bacterial organisms in our metagenome.
-To do this we will make a subset of all bacterial groups and save them.
+We want to know how is the bacterial diversity of our samples, so we will remove all of the non-bacterial organiss.
+To do this we will generate a subset of all bacterial groups and save them.
 ~~~
 > bac_biom_metagenome <- subset_taxa(biom_metagenome, Kingdom == "Bacteria")
 ~~~